Jump to content

 In recent years in particular, LGBT*IQ lifestyles have become more visible in many areas of life.
 Celebrities have made their sexual orientation or gender identity public by coming out, and homosexuality and transsexuality are no longer taboo fringe phenomena in films, series and other media.
 The progressive liberalization of society offers self-advocacy organizations the opportunity to campaign for acceptance and against discrimination, especially in the larger cities.

 Despite positive developments, particularly in the areas of equality for same-sex partnerships or the legal recognition of transsexual and intersex people, much remains to be done.
-There are still negative attitudes towards LGBT*IQ people in the population.
-This not only affects young people who suffer hostility at school, but also adults in the workplace, in their leisure time and in their families.
+There are still negative attitudes among the population towards members of sexual and gender minorities.
+This not only affects young people, who suffer hostility at school, but also adults at work, in their leisure time or within the family.

 LGBT*IQ community in Wiesbaden

 Wiesbaden is a diverse city.
-Around 20,000 LGBT*IQ people live here.
-The promotion of acceptance and mutual respect is a concern of the state capital of Wiesbaden.
+Around 20,000 lesbians, gays, bisexuals, trans*, intersex and queer people live here.
+The promotion of mutual acceptance and respect is a concern of the state capital of Wiesbaden.

 Promote acceptance

 Sexual minorities seem to have arrived in the middle of society.
 Nevertheless, 40 percent of Germans find it "disgusting when homosexuals kiss in public".
-LGBT*IQ teenagers and young adults in particular experience discrimination in everyday life.
+LGBT*IQ teenagers and young adults in particular experience discrimination and violence in everyday life.

 Supporting the community